First create a new project

 Financial: Intended for number values that must be kept to two decimal places, such as financial amounts.

 When creating fields, you'll see the option to add a Default Value.
-This is useful if you wish for a particular piece of data to already be populated in the field, when a new form is created.
+This is useful if you wish for a particular piece of data to already be populated in the field when a new form is created. e.g.

-If you wish for some users to be able to edit, but not others, then don't use this - change this instead later using Field Visibility within the project properties.
+If you wish for some users to be able to edit, but not others, then don't use 'disabled' - change later instead using Field Visibility within the project properties.

 This will allow you to divide up the form into areas that ease the understanding of the form's purpose.